Creek County assistance programs.

 There are additional free and low cost medical care resources.
 Families living in poverty can turn to a clinics that offer free dental care near you.
 There are also volunteer doctors for check ups, diabetes supplies, flue shots, and other aid.
 Call the Creek County health department at 224-5531 for referrals.

-Non-profit food banks
+Non-profit free food banks

 First Baptist Church Of Kellyville runs a food pantry.
 It can be used at most every 2 months.